Let’s Feed your Loved Ones

 Difficulty Chewing and Swallowing

 Sometimes your loved one may have trouble eating because of personal or medical problems.
-Such as; poor appetite, missing teeth, sore mouth, or trouble swallowing can make chewing very difficult.
+Poor appetite, missing teeth, sore mouth, or trouble swallowing can make chewing difficult.
 Also, chewing takes a lot of energy.
 When your loved ones’ illnesses result in low energy levels, they may find chewing to be exhausting.
 The act of swallowing is a complex process that requires coordination of the nerves and muscles of the throat.
 Saliva helps lubricate food so that swallowing takes place without effort.
 When your loved one does not produce enough saliva, swallowing becomes difficult.
 A speech therapist can teach your patient techniques to help improve swallowing.

 - Cut food into small pieces.